 President’s Higher Education Community Service Honor Roll

-For the fourth consecutive year Berea College has been selected for the President’s Higher Education Community Service Honor Roll for engaging its students, faculty and staff in meaningful service that achieves measurable results in the community.
-The Corporation for National and Community Service (CNCS), which has administered the honor roll since 2006, honored Berea College as a leader for supporting volunteer and service-learning activities and civic engagement.
-To view the President’s Higher Education Community Service Honor Roll, click here.
+Berea College has been selected for this honor for the fourth consecutive year.
+The College was selected for engaging its students, faculty and staff in meaningful service that achieves measurable results in the community.
+The Corporation for National and Community Service (CNCS) has administered the honor roll since 2006.
+The CNCS honored Berea College as a leader for supporting:

 Learn and Serve America Community-Based Research Innovation Grant

-From 2007-2009, CELTS received a Learn and Serve America innovation grant for “Energy and Empowerment in an Appalachian County,” an initiative to study energy needs and assets in Madison County.
+From 2007-2009, CELTS received a Learn and Serve America innovation grant for “Energy and Empowerment in an Appalachian County.”
+This was an initiative to study energy needs and assets in Madison County.

-Learn more about the work that was done through the Learn and Serve America Community-Based Research Innovation Grant.
+Learn more about the work done through the Learn and Serve America Community-Based Research Innovation Grant.

 Learn and Serve America Consortium Grant